Home

 What is the difference between a Physician Referral and a Prescription?

 Some insurances require a physician's referral for coverage of Physical Therapy.
+Insurances that require a "Referral" are the responsibility of the patient or if a minor that of the parent or legal guardian.
 If you have a HMO insurance card and a primary care physician you most likely will need a referral.
-Please call your insurance company and/or contact your primary car physician's office if you have any questions.
+Please call your insurance company and/or contact your primary care physician's office if you have any questions.